 Consular assistance

-For consular assistance contact your nearest Australian mission.
-If your situation is life-threatening or you have serious concerns for your welfare, call the Consular Emergency Centre in Australia +61 2 6261 3305.
+For consular assistance contact your nearest Australian mission or, outside business hours, call the Consular Emergency Centre in Australia +61 2 6261 3305.
 For further information, read our travel advice for Australians in Brazil.

 Australia's biosecurity and border controls